librenms/librenms/doc/General/MIB-based-polling.md

 ### Graphing ###

-  - For each graph type device directory, a graph will appear in the Device -> Graphs -> MIB section.
+  - For each graph type defined in the database, a graph will appear in:
+	Device -> Graphs -> MIB
+  - MIB graphs are generated generically by `html/includes/graphs/device/mib.inc.php`
   - At the moment, all units are placed in the same graph.
 This is probably non-optimal for, e.g., wifi controllers with hundreds of APs attached.